GFB News Magazine

 “The Georgia Foundation for Agriculture is committed to supporting Georgia’s next generation of agricultural leaders.
 Our 2023-24 scholarship recipients are passionate students pursuing various careers in agriculture,” said GFA Board Chairman and GFB President Tom McCall.
 “Georgia Farm Bureau is proud to support the foundation’s efforts.
 There are new, fascinating specialties in agriculture that our scholarship recipients are committing to.
 We look forward to following these deserving students and their agricultural careers.”

 The scholarships are for graduating high school seniors headed to college or a technical college next fall, rising college juniors and seniors, and students enrolled in the University of Georgia College of Veterinary Medicine who plan to care for farm animals.

-Recipients listed below.
+Recipients are listed below.